-Policy Summary - Ciloy hedgerows should be of a size and species that will achieve this purpose.
-Trees, woodland and hedgerows will be protected and enhanced by ensuring development: incorporates existing important trees, woodland and hedgerows into the design of new development and its landscape scheme; and prevents damage to root systems and takes account of expected future growth; and where possible, incorporates retained trees, woodland and hedgerows within public open space rather than private space to safeguard their long-term management; and has appropriate protection measures throughout the development process; and takes opportunities to plant new trees, woodland and hedgerows within the new development to enhance on-site green infrastructure and increase resilience to the effects of climate change; and does not sever ecological corridors created by these assets.
-Proposals for works to trees will be considered taking into account: the condition and health of the trees; and the contribution of the trees to the character and visual amenity of the local area; and the amenity and nature conservation value of the trees; and the extent and impact of the works; and any replanting proposals"
+Policy Summary hedgerows should be of a size and species that will achieve this purpose.
+Trees, woodland and hedgerows will be protected and enhanced by ensuring development: incorporates existing important trees, woodland and hedgerows into the design of new development and its landscape scheme; and prevents damage to root systems and takes account of expected future growth; and where possible, incorporates retained trees, woodland and hedgerows within public open space rather than private space to safeguard their long-term management; and has appropriate protection measures throughout the development process; and takes opportunities to plant new trees, woodland and hedgerows within the new development to enhance on-site green infrastructure and increase resilience to the effects of climate change; and does not sever ecological corridors created by these assets. account: the condition and health of the trees; and the contribution of the trees to the character and visual amenity of the local area; and the amenity and nature conservation value of the trees; and the extent and impact of the works; and any replanting proposals"